 The furnishings were conceived by Gray in exacting detail.
 Labels mark the purpose of every cupboard and drawer.
 Thanks to the work of Zeev Aram beginning in the early 1970s, many of Gray’s furniture and carpet designs are again in production.
 That this was a home designed for a particular couple is plain.
 Right down to rail at the entrance, created to catch the coat that Badovici would habitually fling off as he entered the villa.

 The drama associated with the villa didn’t end when Gray gave it over to Badovici.
-It had a couple of owners after him, one of whom was murdered there and by the 1990s E-1027 was in increasing disrepair and occupied by squatters (not the first time, Italian and then German soldiers had used and abused the property during World war ll).
+It had a couple of owners after him, one of whom was murdered there.
+By the 1990s E-1027 was in increasing disrepair and occupied by squatters, not the first time.
+Italian and then German soldiers had used and abused the property during World war ll).
 The disrepair was extensive.

-The villa has been saved by the work of the Cap Moderne Association led by Michael Likierman in agreement with the Conservatoire du Littoral and the support of the town of Roquebrune-Cap-Martin and restoration is far advanced but not yet finished.
-The structure has been saved and with painstaking attention to detail each room is being restored with exact reproductions of the furnishings and fittings.
-We shall all soon be able to make a contribution through a crowd funding platform to saving this building.
-Come back here regularly to get updates.
+The villa has been saved by the work of the Cap Moderne Association.
+This has been led by Michael Likierman in agreement with the Conservatoire du Littoral.
+The town of Roquebrune-Cap-Martin has lent its support and restoration is far advanced but not yet finished.
+The structure has been saved.
+With painstaking attention to detail, each room is being restored with exact reproductions of the furnishings and fittings.

 We flew with Easyjet from London to Nice and stayed in the picturesque Roquebrune village high above Cap Moderne at Les Deux Freres, with a wonderful restaurant and, from the window of our bathroom, an exquisite view of Monaco.